 - Keep in mind that black bears are very active in this mountain region.

-Looking for more outdoors inspiration?
+Looking for more travel inspiration?
 Check out some of our other popular posts below:

 Interested in how I capture amazing photos on my trips?
 Here is the camera gear that I use to create my photos: